Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Simulation

 \subsection{Simulation Setup}

 As shown in Fig.~\ref{fig:nyc_intersection}, our study focuses on a segment of the Broadway corridor in New York City that includes multiple urban intersections.
-This environment provides a representative testbed for examining the impacts of collisions and congestion in a dense, multimodal setting.
 To capture realistic traffic heterogeneity, we populate the network with PVs, buses, and AVs in proportions summarized in Table~\ref{tab:vehicle_totals}.
 We applied a mixed routing scenario to reflect diverse travel behaviors across vehicles and to generate realistic interaction patterns for the incident simulations.
+Training, validation, and test datasets are constructed from independent simulation runs with different random seeds, while preserving identical network geometry, traffic demand, and admissibility rules.
+This design isolates generalization across stochastic traffic realizations while holding structural conditions fixed, reducing the risk of memorizing deterministic simulator behavior.